lamarrr/MNIST-Digits-Auto-Encoder/README.md

-# MNIST-Digits-Auto-Encoder
+# Digits Auto Encoder
-A basic example of auto encoders using MNIST dataset
+Just a basic example of Auto Encoders on MNIST Dataset
+### TBD